 Porsches are designed by seriously serious engineers, and that can sometimes lead to some seriously complex, over-done stuff.
 The Cayman is largely free of all that, so the stereo replacement process, while challenging in places, isn't the insanely complex science project it could be.

-You'll lose the factory nav functionality when you replace the stock receiver, but new ones work better anyway, so that's not a big deal.
+You'll lose the factory nav functionality when you replace the stock receiver, but a new one will work better anyway, so that's not a big deal.

 A variety of receivers will fit in the Cayman's dash, with the help of a dash kit that's included at a discount when you shop with us (Crutchfield Research Photo)

-The Cayman's stereo isn't insanely hard to work with, and a wiring harness is available.
-The harness also allows you to retain steering wheel controls, warning chimes, etc. Complete, illustrated disassembly instructions can be found in the Crutchfield Research Notes that are included free when you buy your stereo or speakers from Crutchfield.
+The Cayman's stereos aren't hard to work with, and a wiring harness is available.
+The harness also allows you to retain steering wheel controls, warning chimes, etc.

 American International's POR911 dash kit allows you to install a new single-DIN (2" tall) or double-DIN (4" tall) car stereo in your Porsche.
 The kit is available with a black or silver finish, so make sure to pick the one that matches your dash.
 The kit has its own instructions, so pay attention to those when it's time to put the new receiver in the dash.